Tokigin/php-router/README.md

 ## 🛠️ ManualRouter.php

 `ManualRouter.php` is used for manual routing or routing in sub folder.
 This file can be deleted if you are using Auto Router.
-Use `Request URl" => "File Path"` array structure for manual routing.
+Use `"Request URl" => "File Path"` array structure for manual routing.